You’ll melt for this turkey sandwich recipe.

 - 2 or 3 ounces brie cheese, sliced

 - Preheat the oven to 375°F.

-- Bake on a sheet pan for 7 to 10 minutes, until warmed through and the cheese has melted.
+- Bake on a rimmed baking pan for 7 to 10 minutes, until warmed through and the cheese has become melted and gooey.

 - Top with fresh-cracked pepper, and serve warm, perhaps with some leftover salad, green beans, or other side.